erogenousbeef-zz/BigReactors/Roadmap.md

 - Power tap
 - Fuel access port
 - Rename "Depleted Yellorium" to "Blutonium" or something cute.
-- Create reactor glass blocks so people can see inside
+- (DONE) Create reactor glass blocks so people can see inside

 - Take a stab at balancing power production